jweiming/BookLibraryH2/readme.md

 ````

 ## Docker
-BankOfSpring supports docker container out of the box.
+BookLibrary supports docker container out of the box.
 This boilerplate is meant to cater to both web based applications as well as scalable micro services written in Java.
 Please select one of the following two ways to use docker to build and run the application -

 **Dockerfile**